hashicorp/terraform-provider-vsphere/website/docs/r/tag.html.markdown

 The following arguments are supported:

-* `name` - (String, required) The display name of the tag.
+* `name` - (Required) The display name of the tag.
 The name must be unique within its category.
-* `category_id` - (String, required, forces new resource) The unique identifier of the parent category in which this tag will be created.
+* `category_id` - (Required) The unique identifier of the parent category in which this tag will be created.
+Forces a new resource if changed.
-* `description` - (String, optional) A description for the tag.
+* `description` - (Optional) A description for the tag.

 ## Attribute Reference